laurynas-biveinis/unodb/README.md

 The source code is C++17, using SSE4.1 intrinsics (Nehalem and higher).
 This is in contrast to the original ART paper needing SSE2 only.

-Note: since this is my personal project, it only supports GCC 10, 11, LLVM 11, 12, and XCode 12.2 compilers.
+Note: since this is my personal project, it only supports GCC 10, 11, LLVM 11 to 13, and XCode 12.2 compilers.
 Drop me a note if you want to try this and need a lower supported compiler version.

 ## Usage